alec-deason/tidal_recorder/README.md

 It will write the messages with timestamps to the log file as a json array.

 ## Playback
-Playback with `python replayer /path/to/log.json`.
+Playback with `python replayer.py /path/to/log.json`.
 Assuming you have tidal and ghc installed in a standard way and you have SuperDirt running it should start playing back the recorded log.

+Try it out with `python replayer.py example_recording.json`

 ## Stability
 This is about ten minutes worth of prototype and has been tested on exactly one computer (running linux) so don't expect it to work too well.